dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 Function Definition
 -------------------

-The ``define function`` definition macro provides a convenient way to define functions that have no generic properties and hence are not suitable for definition with ``define generic`` or ``define method``.
+The :macro:`define function` definition macro provides a convenient way to define functions that have no generic properties and hence are not suitable for definition with :drm:`define generic <generic>` or :drm:`define method <method>`.
 This extension has been accepted as part of the language since the DRM was published.

 The ``define function`` macro provides a way of defining a function that says clearly to other programmers that the function is not part of any